 I shoot using the 3-chip Sony FX7, which, whilst not the top of the range even when it was new, still manages a great output.
 But like most camcorders these days, it produces 8-bit data, not a 16-bit RAW file like a RED.
 This means I have very little latitude in post [production].
 Too much tweaking, and it looks overworked.
 This means I have to find ways to get the best out of the camera whilst on location.

 Have access to your cameras controls

-Much of the content I have with Pond 5 has been shot using natural light, red filter if necessary and Manual White Balance.
-I use the manual adjustment and find it absolutely necessary underwater, due to the constantly changing spectrum of light.
-Red light disappears with depth and changing surface conditions like cloud cover alters the overall colour temp.
+Much of the content I have with Pond 5 has been shot using natural light, a red filter if necessary, and Manual White Balance.
+I use the manual adjustment and find it absolutely necessary underwater due to the constantly changing spectrum of light.
+Red light disappears with depth, and changing surface conditions like cloud cover alter the overall color temp.
 This all means that I readjust the camera before every shot if possible.

 Using the sky as my light source keeps things the closest to uniform as I can get.
 Staying relatively shallow, down to about 20m or 60 feet and having the sun behind me help massively of course.